soundpress/RulesOfNYC/docs/c06/index.rst

 *§ 19-04 Toxic Substances Accepted Conditionally.* ::

-(a) The concentration in wastewater of any of the following toxic substances shall not exceed the specified concentrations listed below before discharge to a public sewer;
+(a) The concentration in wastewater of any of the following toxic substances must not exceed the specified concentrations listed below before discharge to a combined or sanitary sewer;